hujhax/austin-improv-wiki/Theatresports.md

 ## Third Run
 The third run is being directed by [[Roy Janik]], with assistance from [[Ryan Austin]].

 In the 2013 run, the show opens with a 15-minute student bout, featuring two student teams captained by a member of the core cast.
 This is followed by an "exhibition match", featuring teams organized around some kind of theme.
 After an intermission, there is a "main event" bout, involving teams sponsored by local businesses and drawn from the show's cast.
+Each performance has a designated "snogger", or scenographer, who handles props, costumes, and scene-painting throughout the show.

 The show runs in the downstairs theater.

 ### Third Run Cast
 * [[Bridget Brewer]]